ccnyplanetarium/ccnyplanetarium.github.io/_posts/2024-01-25-Space-Shows-Spring-2024.md

 <div style="margin: auto; width: 300px;">
    <a href="https://ccnyplanetarium.eventbrite.com" class="btn btn-primary" target="_blank">ccnyplanetarium.eventbrite.com &rarr;</a>

-<p>(And if eventbrite isn't your thing, then send us a note to planetarium@ccny.cuny.edu and we'll add you to the will call list.)</p>
 </div>

+(And if eventbrite isn't your thing, then send us a note to planetarium@ccny.cuny.edu and we'll add you to the will call list.)

 ### About the show